adobe/adobe-license-decoder.rs/README.md

 ## Installation

 The adobe-license-decoder is a command line tool that doesn't require any special privileges.
-So to install it on a given machine, just download the Mac or Win binary from the [latest release page](https://github.com/adobeDan/adobe-license-decoder.rs/releases/latest).
-Those can be used from any command line.
+So to install it on a given machine, just download the appropriate Mac or Win binary from the [latest release page](https://github.com/adobeDan/adobe-license-decoder.rs/releases/latest), rename it without the platform suffix (to `adobe-license-decoder` or `adobe-license-decoder.exe`), and put it somewhere in your command-line search path.
+It can then be invoked as `adobe-license-decoder` from any command line (examples below).

 ## Usage